 – Dave O’Farrell

-“Social media like LinkedIn is the way to find people,” said Stephen A. Childs, Director of Human Resources of Panasonic Automotive at a recent JobSeekers meeting in the greater Atlanta area.
+“Social media like LinkedIn is the way to find people,” said Stephen A. Childs, Director of Human Resources from Panasonic Automotive at a recent JobSeekers meeting in the greater Atlanta area.
 Mr. Childs, with 20 years’ experience in human resources and talent acquisition, said social media has played a huge role in their talent acquisition process, leadership development, performance management, organizational development and succession planning.
 “We are developing an in-house website to help us network – with people within Panasonic and the outside world.
 We can interact with you if you are looking for a job.”

 So what’s the best approach to getting noticed on LinkedIn?
 According to Dave O’Farrell, of O’Farrell Career Management, “There are three key elements to get noticed on LinkedIn.
 First, it’s imperative to have strong, search engine optimized content (SEO).
 Second, you must build a large, relevant network – at least 500 connections.
 And finally, create and maintain frequent, interesting activity.
 Without all three of these elements, you die a slow death on LinkedIn.”